Veterans Affairs Medical Center Substance Abuse Services

 Veterans Affairs Medical Center Substance Abuse Services - Clarksburg, WV

 Veterans Affairs Medical Center Substance Abuse Services is a detox and addiction treatment facility located at 1 Medical Center Drive in the 26301 zip code of Clarksburg, WV.
-As a detox center, it offers benzodiazepines detox, opioid detox and alcohol detox.
-The treatment program at Veterans Affairs Medical Center Substance Abuse Services includes general outpatient treatment, regular outpatient treatment and inpatient detoxification.
-Veterans Affairs Medical Center Substance Abuse Services offers treatment to people with trauma, veterans and people with dual diagnosis treatment.
+As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Services includes outpatient methadone/suboxone treatment, hospital inpatient treatment and residential treatment.
+Veterans Affairs Medical Center Substance Abuse Services offers treatment to veterans, people with dual diagnosis treatment and people with trauma.
 It accepts women and men into their treatment and detox program.

 Address: 1 Medical Center Drive, Clarksburg, WV 26301